 “And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also” (2 Timothy 2:2 KJV).

-Today, we reflect on eight full years of the arC Ministries’ Grace Study Bible Project!
+Today, we reflect on 10 full years of the arC Ministries’ Grace Study Bible Project!

 Some 100 years ago, the Scofield Study Bible was published.
 It was a work that popularized—not invented—dispensational Bible study.
 For a century, the Church the Body of Christ has used this monumental aid to edify itself.
 It was (and still is) useful in recovering precious Bible truths that had been lost for centuries, doctrines still pushed aside by denominational hierarchies that prefer to be the “authority” with their “tradition of men.”

-* You can read more about our Grace Study Bible Project below.
+* You can read more about our Grace Study Bible Project here.